gpcnetwork/gpc_va-linkage/README.md

     </tr>
     <tr>
         <td> 1.
 Who are contained in the token? </td>
-        <td> - All patients contained in the most recently approved CDM. </td>
+        <td> - All patients contained in the most recently approved PCORnet CDM. </td>
     </tr>
     <tr>
         <td> 2.
 Who will be accessing the data? </td>